 Apparently, what I needed was an electronic mouse repellent, which emits ultrasonic waves that rodents would rather not be around.
 Skeptical but highly motivated, I bought one and plugged it into the outlet next to the stove.
 It's been there ever since, and I've never seen a mouse in my apartment.

 According to pest control expert Gil Bloom, that probably has more to do with the fact that the super successfully purged them from the building than with my electronic mouse repellent.

-“The pest control industry experimented with these in the late 80s—more sophisticated units with adjustable frequencies—but with no great results,” says Bloom of Standard Pest Management, which is seeing the usual 15-20% increase in fall season mouse-related business, when mice head indoors for the winter.
+“The pest control industry experimented with these in the late 80s—more sophisticated units with adjustable frequencies—but with no great results,” says Bloom of Standard Pest Management, who also warns that rodents tend to come inside during the upcoming fall season because of temperature changes and reduction of available food.

-Raymond Lou, a director at M&M Pest Control, concurs that the devices are generally not effective.
-But he says he has personally seen them work on a short-term basis until mice become accustomed to the sound waves.
+Raymond Lou, a director at M&M Pest Control, concurs that the ultrasonic mouse repellents are generally not effective.
+But, he says, he has personally seen them work on a short-term basis until mice become accustomed to the sound waves.

 One Manhattan co-op owner who spent three month battling a mouse invasion agrees with Lou: "They are B.S.
 Mice get used to them.
 You gotta kill the bastards."

 [Updated August 2016.
 Originally posted on 11/17/10.]